adrienpessu/micronaut-auth0-sample/README.md

       logout:
         get-allowed: true
 ```
-In this configuration, we tell Micronaut security to rely on `idtoken`.
+In this configuration, you tell Micronaut security to rely on `idtoken`.
 We also specify to use the `client-id`, `client-secret` and `openid.issuer` provided in environment variables.
 Those settings will be found in your [Auth0 Dashboard](https://manage.auth0.com/dashboard/) (as mention above).
-Please note that the issuer is Auth0 domain.
+Please note that the issuer is the Auth0 domain.
 (It looks like `xxx.eu.auth0.com`)

-During the application startup, Micronaut security fetch the OpenId configuration from Auth0 (at `https://xxx.eu.auth0.com/.well-know/openid-configuration`)
+During the application startup, Micronaut security fetches the OpenId configuration from Auth0 (at `https://xxx.eu.auth0.com/.well-know/openid-configuration`)

 > Please do not hard code the `client-id`, `client-secret` and `openid.issuer`.
 You should use environment variables and / or [environment specific properties](https://docs.micronaut.io/latest/guide/#propertySource).